 Q:

-How long does it take to complete a program in-class or in virtual class?
+How long does it take to complete a program in-class, in virtual or with the hybrid formula?

-For in-class and virtual classes, the common core classes take approximately 5bto 6 months to complete, depending on the time of year of the program.
+For in-class and virtual classes, the common core classes take approximately 5 to 6 months to complete, depending on the time of year of the program.
 Please note that the Collège does not offer classes during the holiday season and the construction summer holidays.
-Specialization courses vary in duration and should be discussed with an Academic Advisor.
+Specialization courses are completed between a 2 to 5 months period.
+To know more, contact an Admissions' Advisor.

 Q: